Polly-Contrib/Polly.Contrib.DuplicateRequestCollapser/README.md

 Requests are detected to be duplicates by matching key, making the policy is easy to combine with key-based caches.

+Bear in mind, the collapser is not re-entrant safe.
+Do not call the collapser inside itself.

 ## How to use `RequestCollapserPolicy`?